Pratishthanpur: In literature

 Kalidasa too mentions about Pratishthana in his Sanskrit drama Vikramōrvaśīyam.
 He has given an imaginary account of this palace of Pururavas which was magnificent.
 Various myths are also associated with this site.
 An inscription of Trilochanapala, the Pratihara king, was discovered from the site in 1830.

 In his book, VN Pandey mentions that the naming of Jhunsi too has a legend associated with it.
 It was once ruled by Har-bonga, an imbecile and foolish king in whose reign chaos prevailed everywhere.
 When the cup of his inequity was full there was an upheaval on the earth and the capital Pratishthana was turned upside down hence now known as 'Ulta Qila'.

 There was conflagration which completed the destruction of the city and the ruins went by the name of Jhunsi, a burnt town from the Hindi root 'jhulasna'.

-Ramdhari Singh Dinakar wrote "Urvashi", a poem which narrated the story of love between Urvashi, a celestial nymph, and Pururava, the king of Pratisthan Pur.
+Ramdhari Singh Dinakar wrote "Urvashi", a poem which narrated the story of love between Urvashi, a celestial nymph, and Pururava, the king of Pratishthanpur.